haandol/share-codecommit-role/README.md

 $ cdk deploy "*" --require-apporval never
 ```

-# Testing
+# Testing the role

-let's say, account 444455556666 has deployed this repository to share its codecommit repository with account 111122223333.
+Let's say, account `444455556666` has deployed this repository to share its codecommit repository with account `111122223333`.

 created shareable role arn will be printed in the output of cdk deploy command.